piyaji recipe

 14. Remove fried onion pakora with a slotted spoon and drain them on kitchen paper towels for excess oil to be absorbed.

-15. Crunchy and Crispy piyaji is ready to eat, have fun with family and friends
+15. Crunchy and Crispy Piyaji is ready to eat, have fun with family and friends

 Tips and variations